‘Dialing for dollars’: What to watch for amid uptick in student loan forgiveness scams

 “When somebody is contacting you out of the blue, this is dialing for dollars.
 They’re just dialing up anybody they can.
 Hopefully, they’ll get a hit, somebody who actually does have a student loan — someone younger than you or me — hoping they can prey on the knowledge that they don’t have,” said Binkley.

 There are legitimate student loan forgiveness programs that won’t cost you a dime.
-For example, the U.S. Department of Education offers free and legitimate student loan forgiveness programs, as well as ways to lower your student loan payments.
+For example, the U.S. Department of Education offers free and legitimate student loan forgiveness programs and ways to lower student loan payments.

 Scammers frequently ask for a fee, either upfront or as a monthly payment, in exchange for cancellation.
 That should be a red flag, the Education Department warns.
 Anyone that asks for your FSA login should also cause concern — the department says they and their partners will never ask for that information.